matthieugrieger/mumbledj/README.md

 ========
 A Mumble bot that plays music fetched from YouTube videos.
 There are ways to play music with a bot on Mumble already, but I wasn't really satisfied with them.
 Many of them require the Windows client to be opened along with other applications which is not ideal.
 My goal with this project is to make a Linux-friendly Mumble bot that can run on a webserver instead of a personal computer.

-**NOTE:** I am still dealing with some instability issues with regards to the audio playback.
-If MumbleDJ does not start playing your song within around 30 seconds, just restart the bot.
-I'm working on a fix.

 ## Setup
 Since the setup process is a bit extensive, the setup guide can be found in [SETUP.md](https://github.com/matthieugrieger/mumbledj/blob/master/SETUP.md).